francocalvo/blog-notes/content/it-notes/AWS/cloudformation-14.md

 # Updating

 To update a nested stack, we need to update the parent.
-For this, we'll need to update a new file to a S3 Bucket and change the URL for the new one.
+For this, we'll need to update a new file to a S3 Bucket and change the URL for the new one or use a "version" of the same S3 object.

+# Cross Stacks

+These are helpful when stacks have different lifecycles.
+We can use the Outputs Export and `Fn::ImportValue` for things like VPC Id, etc.

+On the other hand, nested stacks are helpful when components must be reused.